mlx-optiq

 Mixed-precision KV cache

-Independent sensitivity pass on the KV cache.
-Layer 0 is often 56× more sensitive than the average — uniform 4-bit KV is catastrophic.
+A separate sensitivity pass on the KV cache.
+Layer 0 is often 56× more sensitive than average, so uniform 4-bit KV is catastrophic; mixed-precision is not.

 iii